ColoBrod/rsp_docs/account_overview.md

 	o.order_status_id != '3' AND
 	o.order_status_id != '4'
 ~~~
-After previous SQL-query we have a table wit
+After previous SQL-query we have a table (list of orders).
+We iterate over each row in a table
 ~~~sql
 SELECT installer_id from ".TABLE_INSTALLERS_TO_ORDERS."
 WHERE order_id = '$order_id' LIMIT 1